 Get access to Axco’s online product with the latest market intelligence for the market of your choice

-Axco's insurance market report provides expert analysis, market insight, company performance data and market statistics for the Ukraine non-life (property and casualty) market.
-The detailed report is produced following a visit to the country and interviews with industry professionals working in Ukraine's insurance sector.
-Systematic updates are published throughout the cycle, to the latest developments in the Ukraine non-life (P&C) market as well as trends by line of business.
-Axco analysts also report on Ukraine's economic factors, the local political situation, and sections on climate, operational, and security risks.
+Axco's insurance market report provides expert analysis, market insight, company performance data and market statistics for the Zambian non-life (property and casualty) market.
+The detailed report is produced following a visit to the country and interviews with industry professionals working in Zambia's insurance sector.
+Systematic updates are published throughout the cycle, to the latest developments in the Zambia non-life (P&C) market as well as trends by line of business.
+Axco analysts also report on Zambia's economic factors, the local political situation, and sections on climate, operational, and security risks.
 The report is suitable for insurers, reinsurance companies, brokers and insurance buyers.

-The report describes Ukraine's insurance regulations and requirements, including vital compliance requirements such as if non admitted insurance is permitted in Ukraine, what are the local rules on licensing and detailing any relevant taxes and charges for the insurer and the insured.
+The report describes Zambia insurance regulations and requirements, including vital compliance requirements such as if non admitted insurance is permitted in Zambia, what are the local rules on licensing and detailing any relevant taxes and charges for the insurer and the insured.

 View detailed analysis of local lines of business and sub-classes such as natural hazards, property, construction and machinery breakdown, motor, workers compensation & employers' liability and liability.
-The report lists the insurance companies operating in Ukraine, their market share and investigates how much premium is written through the sector’s different distribution channels.
+The report lists the insurance companies operating in Zambia, their market share and investigates how much premium is written through the sector’s different distribution channels.